Pyrophoricity

+Plutonium pyrophoricity (spontaneously burning in contact with air, causes it to glow like an ember).

-A substance is pyrophoric (from πυροφόρος, pyrophoros, 'fire-bearing') if it ignites spontaneously in air at or below 54 °C (for gases) or within 5 minutes after coming into contact with air (for liquids and solids).
-Examples are organolithium compounds and triethylborane.
+A substance is pyrophoric (from πυροφόρος, pyrophoros, 'fire-bearing') if it ignites spontaneously in air at or below 54 °C (for gases) or within five minutes after coming into contact with air (for liquids and solids).
+Examples are organolithium compounds and triethylborane, as well as actinides.
 Pyrophoric materials are often water-reactive as well and will ignite when they contact water or humid air.
 They can be handled safely in atmospheres of argon or (with a few exceptions) nitrogen.
-Fire classification fire extinguishers are designated for use in fires involving metals but not pyrophoric materials in general.
+Class D fire extinguishers are designated for use in fires involving metals but not pyrophoric materials in general.
 A related concept is hypergolicity, in which two compounds spontaneously ignite when mixed.

 Uses

 The creation of sparks from metals is based on the pyrophoricity of small metal particles, and pyrophoric alloys are made for this purpose.
 Practical applications include the sparking mechanisms in lighters and various toys, using ferrocerium; starting fires without matches, using a firesteel; the flintlock mechanism in firearms; and spark testing ferrous metals.